MicrosoftDocs/architecture-center/docs/solution-ideas/articles/cicd-for-azure-vms-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

-Azure Virtual Machines is a valid choice for hosting applications when you want flexible and granular management of your compute.
+Azure Virtual Machines is an option for hosting custom applications when you want flexible and granular management of your compute.
 Virtual machines (VMs) should be subject to the same level of engineering rigor as Platform-as-a-Service (PaaS) offerings throughout the development lifecycle.
 For example, implementing automated build and release pipelines to push changes to the VMs.

 This article describes a high-level DevOps workflow for deploying application changes to VMs using continuous integration (CI) and continuous deployment (CD) practices using Azure Pipelines.